 Amy Bastian, Director

-Amy serves as Director at NC IDEA, where her primary responsibilities are managing NC IDEA SEED and the NC IDEA SEED Micro-Grants program.
+Amy serves as Director at NC IDEA, where her primary responsibilities are managing the NC IDEA SEED and NC IDEA MICRO grant programs.

 Prior to NC IDEA, Amy Bastian served as Director of Analytics and Testing for The Nature Conservancy.
 There she developed and led the Marketing Department’s digital analytics and website testing programs, with a focus on developing well-defined business goals and providing actionable insights leveraging qualitative and quantitative data.
 Amy was also an Account Director at Blackbaud and the Membership Director of KCRW public radio.